Emilyksori/proximity-dashboard-facens/README.md

 # ESP32 Proximity Monitor

-Initial Node.js structure for monitoring a proximity sensor connected to an ESP32 over a serial port and streaming the sensor state to a browser in real time.
+A local web dashboard for monitoring a proximity sensor connected to an ESP32 through a USB serial connection.

+## Technologies
+- Node.js
+- Express
+- Javascript
+- HTML/CSS

+## Requirements
+Node.js installed
+An ESP32 connected to the computer via USB
+The ESP32 running code that sends serial messages at 115200 baud

 ## Dependencies